 If you are not going to use the sauce right away, let it cool in the saucepan and then transfer it (whole onion and garlic clove) into one or more containers for storage in the refrigerator or freezer.

 The animals we love are no different from the animals we eat.
-If you are not vegan, please go vegan.
-It is easier than ever and https://www.internationalvegan.org will help you get started.
+If you are not vegan, please go vegan. https://www.internationalvegan.org can help you get started.